slanted/polymer3-example/README.md

 Some other technologies used are webpack, lerna, and yarn workspaces to keep it a monorepo, but still allows you to publish out the individual components or javascript modules to npm for consumption.

+If you want a more detailed explanation you can read about it here: https://medium.com/@slantedwalker/our-use-of-polymer-3-so-far-f2439cc89135

 ### Prerequisites

 You will need to install webpack and lerna in order to use this repo.